-The STEAM Tank Challenge, created and sponsored by NJSBA and the U.S. Army, encourages students in the areas of STEAM – science, technology, engineering, the arts and math.
-Launched at Workshop 2016, the STEAM Tank Challenge pits student teams against each other in a contest modeled after the “Shark Tank” television show.
-Teams brainstorm and create innovative projects, and present their inventions before a judging panel of entrepreneurs, business and education leaders.
+The STEAM Tank Challenge, created and sponsored by NJSBA and the U.S. Army, encourages New Jersey’s public school students in the areas of STEAM – science, technology, engineering, the arts, and math.

 The competition asks the district teams to invent something new, modify an existing product, or identify a situation or real-world problem that needs resolution.
 Teams are provided criteria and a panel of experts judge their designs and/or solutions.

 Another year, yet another record was broken.
 The STEAM Tank Challenge — a phenomenally successful partnership between the New Jersey School Boards Association and the U.S. Army – has received 657 team applications from schools across New Jersey this year.

 That’s an increase of 17.3% over last year’s total.
 More than 2,500 students will participate in team projects which provide students with a platform to experience real-world problem-solving.
 It allows them to think like entrepreneurs and design and create whatever they can dream of, using the fields of STEAM – science, technology, engineering, the arts, and math.
 Read more.

 Introducing the 2019 STEAM Tank Challenge Winners